POST-18 PATHWAYS AND WORK EXPERIENCE

 - Subject and student references, written by subject staff and collated by personal tutors, into composite reference for UCAS form

 - ‘Higher Education Evening for Parents’

-Apply+ is designed to support students who are applying for courses that require early entry through the UCAS application process.
+Apply+ is designed to support students who are applying for any courses that require early entry through the UCAS application process.
 All IGS students will receive UCAS support in school but Apply+ recognises that applications to some universities and courses require additional help.
 This may be because of qualifying tests, interviews, work experience requirements or the need to extend your learning well beyond the classroom.

-Students will be pre-identified as potential Apply+ applicants but can also put themselves forward.
+Students will be pre-identified as potential Apply+ applicants but they can also put themselves forward.
 Either way you will need to be pro-active if you are thinking of applying for highly competitive courses.

 Courses which require early entry often also require some combination of an academic interview, additional tests and/or specific work experience.
 Applicants for Oxbridge, Medicine, Dentistry and Veterinary Science all have to submit applications early.
 University College, Imperial and many Law courses also often require additional tests to be taken and/or interview even if they do not require early applications.

-Apply+ students will be supported through their application through by their tutors, curriculum areas, Mr Sykes and Mr Gutch as well as by a number of external contacts who provide support with interview practice.
+Apply+ students will be supported through their application through by their tutors, curriculum areas, Mr Sykes and Mr Fox as well as by a number of external contacts who provide support with interview practice.